SerayBeser/powershell-scripts/README.md

 If you do not use gmail please use the -server and -serverPort to change the server settings.

+Send-PhishingMail Program sends phishing mail to the destination mail address(es).
+By default, there is a phishing mail in the program.
+However, if you want to send another mail, you can do it with the -operation flag. <manuel> takes the subject and the body from the user and sends it to the destination address(es).
+The program has the ability to send mail to many people at the same time by using -to flag. (-to can get a list) The program also allows you to send mail in html format at the same time.
+For this, it is enough to mark the -isbodyHtml flag as true by taking the html formatted text's path with the -bodyPath flag.
+Use the -attachmentPath flag to attach an attachment to the e-mail.

 #### [HELP] run $.\Send-PhishingMail -help

+User can use this command to get informations about how to use.
+This command will show you parameters and some usage examples.

  ![alt text](https://github.com/SerayBeser/powershell-scripts/blob/master/screenshots/7.png)